-Egypt's ousted Islamist president Mursi buried in Cairo
+Egypt's ex-president Mursi buried in Cairo, Islamists mourn

-CAIRO (Reuters) - Egypt’s former president Mohamed Mursi was buried in a restricted family ceremony in Cairo early on Tuesday, a day after he suffered a fatal heart attack in court, his son said, as tributes poured in on social media.
+CAIRO (Reuters) - Egypt’s former president Mohamed Mursi was buried in a small family ceremony in Cairo early on Tuesday, a day after he suffered a fatal heart attack in court, his sons said, as tributes poured in on social media.

-The first democratically elected head of state in Egypt’s modern history, who was deposed by the army in 2013, was laid to rest next to the graves of other leading members of the now-banned Muslim Brotherhood, Ahmed Mursi said in a Facebook post.
+The first democratically elected head of state in Egypt’s modern history, who was deposed by the army in 2013, was laid to rest next to the graves of other leading members of the now-banned Muslim Brotherhood, Abdullah Mohamed Mursi told Reuters.

-“We washed his noble body at Tora prison hospital, read prayers for him at the prison hospital”, Ahmed wrote.
-Authorities had refused to let the family bury Mursi in his home province of Sharqiya in the Nile Delta, Ahmed added.
+“We washed his noble body at Tora prison hospital, read prayers for him at the prison hospital”, another son, Ahmed Mursi, wrote on Facebook.

+The Muslim Brotherhood has described Mursi’s death as a “full-fledged murder” and called for mass gatherings to mark his passing.

+The streets of Egypt’s capital - where authorities have cracked down on Islamists since Mursi’s ousting - were quiet on Tuesday morning.
+But Turkey, which supported Mursi’s Islamist presidency, said it would hold symbolic funerals across its 81 provinces later in the day.

 Mursi died on Monday after collapsing in a Cairo court while on trial on espionage charges, authorities and a medical source said.
 The 67-year-old had been in jail since being toppled after barely a year in power, following mass protests against his rule.